-Consider the expression f(arg1,...,argn), an application of the function f to the arguments arg1,..., argn is defined.

-For each passed argument, the type of the argument is checked against the type of the corresponding formal parameter of the function.
+Consider the expression f(arg1, ..., argn), an application of the function f to the arguments arg1, ..., argn.
+Potential vectorization of this call is defined as follows.
+For each passed argument, the type of the argument is checked against the type of the corresponding formal parameter of the function:

 - 1. If the types match, nothing is done. - 2.
 If the types do not match, and a type conversion can be applied, it is applied.
 Continue with step 1. - 3.
 If the types do not match, and no type conversion is applicable, the passed argument type is checked to see if it is an n-dimensional array of the formal parameter type.
 If it is not, the function call is invalid.
 If it is, we call this a foreach argument. - 4.
 For all foreach arguments, the number and sizes of dimensions must match.
 If they do not match, the function call is invalid. - 5.
 If no foreach argument exists, the function is applied in the normal fashion, and the result has the type specified by the function definition. - 6.
-The result of the function call expression is an n-dimensional array with the same dimension sizes as the foreach arguments.
-Each element ei,..,j is the result of applying f to arguments constructed from the original arguments in the following way: - If the argument is not a foreach argument, it is used as-is. - If the argument is a foreach argument, the element at index [i, ..., j] is used.
+The result of the function call expression is an n-dimensional array e with the same dimension sizes as the foreach arguments.
+Each element $e[i, \ldots, j]$ is the result of applying f to arguments constructed from the original arguments in the following way: - If the argument is not a foreach argument, it is used as-is. - If the argument is a foreach argument, the element at index [i, ..., j] is used.